 Can I afford to build or remodel?
 Building a new custom home can cost from $350-600+ per square foot (PSF) plus another 15-20% for design and permitting fees.
 Remodeling can cost $300-500+ PSF plus design and permitting fees.
 This includes all affected remodeling areas.
 Often clients figure they are adding 500 square feet and guess at $400 PSF for a total of $200,000.
 They will ignore the rest of the 1,500 SF they are remodeling and be off by a factor of 4.

-Timeline Design+Build is a local home remodeling and building firm in the South Bay, with over 25+ year experience.
+Timeline Design+Build is a local home remodeling and building firm in the South Bay, with over 25+ years of experience.
 From designing your floor plans to building your dream home, we do it all.